North Kaibab to Bright Angel Trail—One of the Best HIkes in the Grand Canyon

 Check their website as times vary depending on time of year.

-3:30 am Start
+3:30 AM Start

-CoHH Tip!
+CoHH TIP!
 We are big coffee fans around here.
 One of us had the foresight to bring their Jetboil and instant coffee packets.
 The caffeine hit at 3 am was just what we needed to get ready for our 12 hour trek.

 The trail head starts in the middle of a pine forest.
 You begin your descent winding downhill on a sandy trail.
 The trail is comprised of switchbacks best navigated with a very bright headlamp and hiking poles.

 I, Melody, forgot to check my headlamp batteries the night before.
 Thank goodness Tanya had extras.
-Without light, this is a downright scary venture.
+Without light, this is a downright scary venture. *I invested in a rechargeable headlamp after this mishap.
+Best decision!

 Starting early allows you to fully experience the canyon’s brilliant sunrise.
 For the first hour or so, you’ll be hiking down in darkness.